zephyrproject-rtos/zephyr/boards/arm/nucleo_h563zi/doc/index.rst

 Nucleo H563ZI Board has 9 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `STM32H5 Nucleo-144 board User Manual`_.
+For more details please refer to `STM32H5 Nucleo-144 board User Manual`_.

 Default Zephyr Peripheral Mapping:
 ----------------------------------